The Bordeaux Varietals Defined

 1. Cabernet Sauvignon

 Cabernet Sauvignon makes up the largest percentage of Left Bank Bordeaux blends.
-A complex, and strong wine with notes of dark fruit, cherry, tobacco; the Cabernet Sauvignon is renown for being both commercially and critically successful world-wide.
-Famous Cabernet Sauvignon focused wines come from the Médoc appellations of Pauillac, Margaux, and St.-Estèphe.
-And thanks to the bold, rich flavors of the grape, the Cabernet Sauvignon is suited for a blend and as a stand alone wine.
+A complex, and strong wine with notes of dark fruit, cherry, tobacco; Cabernet Sauvignon is renowned for being both commercially and critically successful worldwide.
+Famous Cabernet Sauvignon-focused wines come from the Médoc appellations of Pauillac, Margaux, and St.-Estèphe.
+And thanks to the bold, rich flavors of the grape, Cabernet Sauvignon is well-suited for a blend and as a stand-alone wine.

 If you’re looking to try this wine for yourself, make sure to visit our Cabernet Sauvignon wine page.